 Such decisions include:

 - Extracurricular activities

 In the state of Texas, a parent with sole managing conservatorship is also entitled to receive child support payments to assist with the child’s needs.
 When deciding to award sole custody in Texas, the overall welfare of the child is the most important deciding factor in court.
-In order to convince a Texas judge to grant sole managing conservatorship instead of joint custody, you and your lawyer must present convincing evidence that sole custody is in the best interest of the child.
+In order to convince a Texas judge to grant sole managing conservatorship instead of joint custody, you and your Houston custody lawyer must present convincing evidence that sole custody is in the best interest of the child.
 Any documentation indicating a criminal history or drug/alcohol abuse are compelling pieces of evidence in any custody case.
-In accordance with Texas law, any child over the age of 12 is allowed to choose which parent they prefer to live with full time as long as either parent is capable of providing a home that is in the best interest of the child.
+In accordance with Texas law, any child over the age of 12 is allowed to speak to the Judge about which parent they prefer to live with full time as long as either parent is capable of providing a home that is in the best interest of the child.

 Joint Managing Conservatorship